dumlutimuralp/antrea-packet-walks/part_c/README.md

 The destination IP of the current flow is frontend pod IP (10.222.1.48) and it does not fall into the service CIDR range in the first flow entry in Table 40.
 Hence the current flow will match the second/last entry.
 The action specified in the last flow entry is to basically hand over the flow to Table 50 (actions=resubmit(,50)).
 So next stop is Table 50.

-**Note :** In the OVS Pipeline diagram at Antrea Project' s Github repo, there are tables 45-49 before Table50.
+**Note :** In the OVS Pipeline diagram [here](https://github.com/dumlutimuralp/antrea-packet-walks/blob/master/part_a/README.md#2-ovs-pipeline), there are tables 45-49 before Table50.
 However those tables are in use only when ClusterNetworkPolicy (CNP) feature of Antrea is used.
 In this Antrea environment, CNP is not used.

 ## 10.6 EgressRule Table #50